citado/s1-gw-ns/README.md

 Simulate few gateways that send packets with predefined pattern (normal process or etc.) and the evaluate one way delay and packet delivery ratio from gateway to network server.

+## Results

+If we use 1s between each message then we don't loss any message but with 100ms or less we will loss messages and we don't receive them at application layer.